Mattejh/WatchlistDB/README.md

 ## Installation
 - Create a local database from MoviesDB_dump.sql
 - Edit `ConnectDB` to change database url, username and password.
-- Build project with maven.
+- Build project with Maven.
 - Run `InsertFromCsv.java` to fill database with entries.
 - Run `App.java` to start the JavaFX application.